Find Grad Schools

 5 Yearly Graduations

 University of New Orleans is the 3rd most popular school in the nation for students seeking a doctor's degree in managerial economics.
 Each year, around 8,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,090 per year, while in-state graduate students, on average, pay $6,090 per year.
-During the 2020-2021 academic year, 5 people received their doctor's degree in managerial economics from UNO.
+During the most recent year for which we have data, 5 people received their doctor's degree in managerial economics from UNO.

 #5